 Can I use frozen pie dough?

 If you have pie dough that is frozen in the freezer, you need to move it to the fridge and let it thaw first before using it.
 It needs to be fully thawed before adding it to the pie pan.
+For a frozen pre-made pie crust, I suggest par-baking it before adding the filling and smoking.

 How do I keep my pie crust and dough from getting soggy while baking?